netdata/learn/docs/cloud/visualize/overview.md

 See our [update docs](/docs/agent/packaging/installer/update) for the preferred update method based on how you installed the Agent.

-## Using the Overview

-The Overview shares much of the same UI as local dashboards or single-node dashboards in Netdata Cloud, but there are a few key differences and additional features to be aware of.

-The Overview consists of three key areas:

--   A **utility bar** to help you navigate and customize your War Room.
--   The **dashboard of composite charts** for analyzing real-time metrics from across your infrastructure.
--   A **menu** of sections based on the metrics collected on your nodes to help you find relevant charts.

 ## Utility bar

 At the top of the Overview is the utility bar.
 This bar contains a dropdown for navigating between the different War